NACNS is committed to highlighting the unique contributions clinical nurse specialists bring to addressing key issues in health care.

 Multiple dockets requested a new detailed occupation for Clinical Nurse Specialists.
 The SOCPC did not accept this recommendation based on Classification Principle 2 which states that occupations are classified based on work performed and on Classification Principle 9 on collectability.

 Read the extensive 2014 filing on why the clinical nurse specialist should be included in the Standard Occupational Classification as a “broad category.”
-NACNS commented in September 2016, responding directly to the committee, and publicly, regarding the latest SOCPC announcement.
+NACNS then commented in September 2016, responding directly to the committee’s recommendation and rationale to not accept the request for a new detailed occupation “Clinical Nurse Specialist”.
+Regarding the latest November 2017 SOCPC announcement to not accept the request, NACNS issued a public statement.

 - 2016 Federal Register notice